Activities

 Day 1

-The Worm Hole is an intriguing natural feature located on the south eastern side of our Lodge close to Dún Aonghusa.
+The Worm Hole is an intriguing natural feature located on the south eastern side of our Lodge close to Dún Aonghasa.
 This rectangular pool looks like it is man-made it is a naturally occurring phenomenon.
 Seen from above, the sea and waves flow into a rectangular pool beneath the cliffs, making it a visually stunning place to experience.
 The Worm Hole has also been a venue for the Red Bull Cliff Diving Championships.
 Access to Poll na bPeist is through the village of Gort na gCapall.
-The path is quite uneven as the path built in the 1930’s has been washed away and not replaced.
-Good walking shoes/runners will be required to help you pick your step.
-The area can be calm and peaceful or wet windy and slippery and time and care should be taken.
+The path is quite uneven as the path built in the 1930s has been washed away and not replaced.
+Good walking shoes will be required to help you pick your step.
+The area can be calm and peaceful or wet, windy, and slippery and time and care should be taken.
 Enroute to Poll na bPéist you will be able to see ‘The Liam O Flaherty Memorial Garden’ built in 2006.

 We are 1.7 km from Dún Aonghasa.
 Dún Aonghasa is in full view from our Lodge.